m-hasan-n/hlp/README.md

 dataset_demo
 ```
 This script goes through some plotting functions that help you visualize
 the scene in of a VR trial showing the table and objects on top.
-You can also
+You can also visualize motion of the human arm and objects.
-visualize motion of the human arm and objects.
-The animation video will be saved to /animated-trials.
+The animation video will be saved to '/animated-demonstrations' as
+'demo_Sxx_Tyyy' for subject 'xx' and trial 'yyy'.

 ## Loading dataset and segmenting the demonstrations
-Before running experiments, training or testing, you have first to load the dataset and segment
+Before running experiments, training or testing, you have first to load
-the human demonstrations.
+the dataset and segment the human demonstrations.
 Run the following script:

 ```
 load_segment_demonstrations